Sonobeat History • 1972

 Cody Hubach, who records an unreleased album with Sonobeat in 1972

-Sonobeat's tough times bleed over from 1971 and escalate during the beginning of 1972, forcing co-founder Bill Josey Sr. to continue to offer out his North Lamar studios for custom work.
-Although he continues to develop talent he hopes to release on Sonobeat Records or sell to national labels, there are no Sonobeat releases during the year.
-Country-folk artist Cody Hubach, who records an unreleased single with Sonobeat in '69, returns to record a full-length album in '72 featuring a mix of original songs and covers of songs by other Austin singer/songwriters, but Cody's album also goes unreleased.
+Sonobeat's tough times bleed over from 1971 and escalate during the beginning of 1972, forcing Sonobeat co-founder Bill Josey Sr. to continue to offer out his North Lamar studios just south of downtown Austin for custom work.
+Throughout the year he continues to develop talent he hopes to release on Sonobeat Records or sell to national labels, but there are no Sonobeat Records releases during 1972.
+Manchaca, Texas, country-folk artist Cody Hubach, who records an unreleased single with Sonobeat in '69, returns to record a full-length album in '72 that features a mix of original songs and covers of songs by other Austin singer/songwriters, but Cody's album also goes unreleased.

 In mid-year, Bill begins making quadraphonic recordings, believing quad – a surrounding sound format that uses a pair of stereo speakers in front of and a pair behind the listener – will be the next big consumer audio craze.
-Initially Bill forms a hand-picked studio band that he names Base, but the quad recordings with the group are purely experimental and not intended for release.
-He invests in retrofitting his 16-channel mixing console with quad mixing modules designed by Sonobeat co-founder Rim Kelley, who has left the company in 1970 to attend law school.
+Initially Bill forms a hand-picked studio band that he names Base, but the quad recordings with the group are purely experimental and not intended for commercial release.
+He invests in retrofitting his 16-channel mixing console with quad mixing modules designed by Sonobeat co-founder Rim Kelley, who has left the company in 1970 to attend law school in Houston but stilll keeps a distant finger in Sonobeat's activities.